-After Tal was appointed commander of the Southern Command, tensions developed between him, on the one hand, and Dayan and Elazar, on the other.
-In the General Staff meeting on January 19, Dayan and Elazar spoke about the negotiations to come in the next few days as well as the difficult conditions on the front, which required Israel to act decisively and respond aggressively to every Egyptian aggression.
-Tal rejected this position, arguing that such a policy was liable to drag Israel into a war from which it would gain nothing.
-At the heart of the disagreement was Dayan and Elazar’s approach according to which Israel during the talks had to show it was not deterred by Egypt’s aggression.

-Dayan and Elazar felt that the purpose of Egypt’s provocations was to test Israel’s resolve.
-Tal, concerned that Dayan and Elazar might draw Israel into another war, even hinted that their policy was motivated by a desire to rehabilitate their reputations following the debacle in the opening days of the war, especially Dayan.
-Tal accused Dayan of using the speeches he was constantly giving to various IDF officers forums to prepare his version of event for the commission of inquiry of the Yom Kippur War where he would present his conduct before and during the war in a positive light.
-In response, Dayan said explicitly that the Israeli government would not proactively decide to start a war.
-Less than a month after Tal’s appointment, Dayan found out that when President Ephraim Katzir had paid a visit to the area, Tal had told him that his opinion on the separation of forces differed from that of his superiors, Tal supporting total restraint, while Dayan and Elazar were in favor of the IDF initiating provocations.
-Dayan reprimanded Tal, stressing that he could express his opinion only to the General Staff, defense minister, and prime minister in closed discussions, and could not discuss security issues with any other officials.
+After Tal assumed command of the Southern Command, he clashed with Dayan and Elazar.
+In the General Staff meeting on January 19, Dayan and Elazar insisted that the difficult conditions on the front required Israel to act decisively and respond aggressively to every Egyptian aggression.
+Tal disagreed, arguing that this could drag Israel into a fruitless war.
+The core disagreement was whether Israel should deter Egyptian aggression, which Dayan and Elazar supported, believing Egypt was trying to test Israel’s resolve.
+Tal, concerned about igniting another war, even hinted Dayan and Elazar were more concerned with rehabilitating their reputations following the debacle of the war’s opening days especially Dayan.
+Tal accused Dayan of using his many speeches to manipulate the narrative of the war so he could present his conduct before and during the war in a positive light to the commission of inquiry.
+Dayan responded sharply that Israel would not start a war.
+Tensions escalated less than a month after Tal’s appointment, when Dayan learned that Tal had shared his differences with Dayan and Elazar with President Katzir, claiming that Tal supported total restraint, and Dayan and Elazar favored initiating provocations.
+Dayan reprimanded Tal, limiting him to discussing such matters only with the General Staff, defense minister, and prime minister in closed discussions.

-At the beginning of December 1973, before the start of the Geneva conference, the Chief of Staff anticipated the possibility of an Egyptian attack.
-On December 8, the IDF changed its policy on responding to Egyptian ceasefire violations.
-Dayan returned from the United States on December 11, whereupon Elazar reported that the Egyptians were firing on IDF forces to keep them from digging in and fortifying their positions.
-The policy Dayan favored was similar to Elazar’s and included shelling Egyptian artillery concentrations and threatened to cut off supplies to the Third Army.
-Meir backed him up.
-However, in an officers’ briefing, Dayan said that it was best to avoid any deterioration, that is, they needed to react aggressively but without escalating to war.
+In early December 1973, prior to the Geneva conference, Elazar anticipated a possible Egyptian attack, leading to an IDF policy change about responding to Egyptian ceasefire violations on December 8.
+Returning from the United States on December 11, Dayan learned that the Egyptians were firing on IDF forces.
+Dayan, like Elazar, and backed by Meir, favored shelling Egyptian artillery concentrations and threatening to cut off supplies to the Third Army.
+Dayan nonetheless cautioned against any deterioration; the IDF needed to react aggressively but without escalating to war.

-On December 12, while Dayan was briefing the Southern Command commanders, the disagreement became public.
-At the end of the meeting, Dayan instructed the commanders to respond forcefully to Egyptian fire and not to fear deterioration because it was necessary to prevent a war of attrition (escalation for the sake of de-escalation).
-He also emphasized that Egyptian fire would be met with a delay in supplies to the Third Army.
-In response, Tal said that he demands these instructions in writing.
-Dayan decided to jest: “Talik, nobody has ever mistaken me for an organized Jew.”
-Dayan knew that the instructions had been properly submitted to the Chief of Staff’s bureau and just didn’t arrive yet.
-Given their differences of opinion, Tal tendered his resignation on December 25, but Dayan refused to accept it.
+On December 12, Dayan instructed the Southern Command to respond forcefully to Egyptian fire to prevent a war of attrition (escalation for the sake of de-escalation) and to cut off supplies to the Third Army if firing continued.
+Tal demanded these instructions in writing.
+Dayan jested: “Talik, nobody has ever mistaken me for an organized Jew,” Tal tendered his resignation on December 25, but Dayan refused to accept it.